szcompressor/SZp/README.md

 # SZp (Also known as fZ-light)

-* Developer: Jiajun Huang (Github: JiajunHuang1999)
+* Major authors: Jiajun Huang
+* Supervisor: Sheng Di

 This is the official repository of SZp, an ultra-fast error-bounded lossy compressor.
 The design and optimizations of SZp are published under the name fZ-light in SC '24.